YuanXinCherry/Person-reID-Evaluation/README.md

-# T-MAC: A New Evaluation Metric for Person Re-identification
+# Re-identification = Retrieval + Verification: Back to Essence and Forward with a New Metric

 ## Prerequisites
 - Python